 For the Mushrooms & Onions

 - Heat a pan over medium-high heat.
 Add in the olive oil.
-When the oil shimmers, add in the onions and a pinch of salt.
+When the oil shimmers, add the onions and a pinch of salt.
 Allow to cook for a minute, then stir.
 Continue to cook, stirring occasionally, for another 10-12 minutes or until translucent.
 When the onions have finished cooking, remove from the pan and set aside.

 - Reheat the pan.
 Add in the mushrooms.
 Allow to cook for 2 minutes, stirring occasionally.
 When the mushrooms start to brown a bit, add in the remaining tablespoon olive oil and a pinch of salt.
 Cook until the mushrooms are tender, about 5-6 more minutes.